joshuakatt/PixScout-A-2D-Odyssey/README.md

 ## Acknowledgements
 This project wouldn't have been possible without the learning resources and libraries from the community.
 Special thanks to the creators of the libraries used in this project.
-I used the STI library for tiled that can be found here: [STI](https://github.com/karai17/Simple-Tiled-Implementation/tree/master/sti) and the anim8 library for animations that can be found here: [anim8](https://github.com/kikito/anim8)
+I used the STI library for tiled that can be found here: [STI](https://github.com/karai17/Simple-Tiled-Implementation/tree/master/sti) and the anim8 library for animations that can be found here: [anim8](https://github.com/kikito/anim8).
+I used the camera implementiation from this repo [here](https://github.com/vrld/hump/blob/master/camera.lua)

 ## License
 This project is licensed under the MIT License.
 Please refer to the LICENSE file for details.